 There are few home warranty companies that do not charge service trade fee or “deductible”.
 If you are looking for such companies, please read on.
 Please note that we do not endorse any of these companies.

-IMPORTANT: To read most recent list of companies that offer Zero dollar deductible, please visit our Home Warranty Plan Comparison section and sort the companies by Deductible (low to high)
+IMPORTANT: To read most recent list of companies that offer no deductible, please visit our Home Warranty Plans Comparison section and sort the companies by Deductible (low to high)

-Following are the home service contract companies that offer zero deductible as of this writing:
+Following are the home protection plans companies that offer zero deductible as of this writing:

-As a website dedicated to offering honest information about the various matters related to Home Warranty, we have collected the feedback of several appliance warranty customers in the form of reviews.
+As a website dedicated to offering honest information about the various matters related to Home Protection Plans, we have collected the feedback of several appliance protection plan customers in the form of reviews.
 Please check out our tool to find top rated home warranty companies in your area.
 There, you can sort through the various companies based on their premium amount, deductible amount, ratings and total reviews.